SadlerEdepli-NYUAD/SadlerEdepli-NYUAD/README.md

-- 👋 Hi, I’m @SadlerEdepli-NYUAD
+- 👋 Hi, I’m @SadlerEdepli-NYUAD.
+We are a lab of curious and dedicated experimentalists and computational biologists.
 - 👀 I’m interested in epigenetics, genomics, regeneration, development, cancer and diversity, equitiy and inclusion in STEM.
 - 🌱 I’m currently learning how to use GitHub to manage all the code we use for our bioinformatics projects.
 - 💞️ I’m looking to collaborate on visualization of multi-omic datasets.